hannahmetzler/hannahmetzler.github.io/talks.md

 ### Upcoming

-* **14 January 2022** _The crucial role of emotions in misinformation spreading_, Conference on Intelligent Machines, Emotions, and the Planet, Stockholm.
+* **14 January 2022** _Emotional misinformation spreading: The interplay of emotions and misinformation on social media_, Conference on Intelligent Machines, Emotions, and the Planet, Stockholm.
 Talk.
 * **11 December 2021** _Collective emotions on social media: validity and applications to the COVID-19 pandemic_, [Workshop: Österreichisches Treffen zu Sentimentinferenz (ÖTSI) Österreichische Linguistik-Tagung 2021](https://evsl.univie.ac.at/digital-philology/oesterreichisches-treffen-zu-sentimentinferenz-oetsi/). [**Registration**](https://oelt2021.univie.ac.at/).
 Virtual Talk.